Right-Of-Way Rules in Ontario Explained

 Let’s look at the basic rules for right-of-way in Ontario:

-• Base rule: After pedestrians and cyclists, the car that arrives at the intersection first has the right-of-way.
+• Base rule: At stop-controlled intersections, the vehicle that comes to a complete stop first has the right-of-way.

 • Farthest right goes first: If the first rule doesn’t apply – for example, when drivers arrive at the same time – the person on the right has the right-of-way.